 The bridge would become icy first because it would lose heat energy over its entire surface.
 The bridge would cool by radiative heat transfer to the air from its top, its sides and its underside.
-The net effect is that the bridge's temperature would closely mirror the air's temperature at night.
+The net effect is that the bridge's temperature would closely mirror the air' s temperature at night.

-The road would lose heat quickly by radiative transfer too, but only at its upper surface.
-If the asphalt becomes colder than the ground underneath it, heat would flow from warmer ground to the roadway through radiative heat transfer and conduction, which in turn would slow the rate at which the asphalt cools compared to the bridge.
+The road, on the other hand, would lose heat quickly too, but only at its upper surface.
+In addition, if the asphalt becomes colder than the ground underneath it, heat would flow from warmer ground through radiative heat transfer and conduction, which would slow the rate at which the asphalt cools.